When you read it, what came to your mind?

 Moreover, it is a common mistake among investors, to stop their premium payment when they adapt to better investment instruments such as Mutual Funds.
 As a result, the policy lapses into a paid-up policy, leaving a sum locked-up with the policy.

 On the other hand, let’s see what happens if you surrender your policy and get the same life cover as the paid-up policy offers.
-And invest the remaining of surrender value amount in different instruments.
+And invest the remaining surrender value amount in different instruments.

 From the table, even the term plan with PPF delivers the same as your insurance policy.